ferensw/aps-to-influxdb/README.md

 # aps-to-influxdb
-Docker file to put data from APSystems tot InfluxDB
+Docker file to put data from APSystems into InfluxDB

 Simple script and Docker file to pull data from APSystems API and put in an InfluxDB